Meteor-Community-Packages/meteor-simple-schema/README.md

 The default is an inflected (humanized) derivation of the key name itself.
 For example, the key "firstName" will have a default label of "First name".

-If you require reactive translations or a field that changes it's meaning in some circumstances you can provide a callback function as a label.
-Note that the generated validation messages aren't reactive afterwards.
+If you require a field that changes it's meaning in some circumstances you can provide a callback function as a label.

 ```js
 MySchema = new SimpleSchema({